Shhubham-R/nn/README.md

 # Deep Learning Lab Programs

-This repository contains Deep Learning lab programs implemented using Python, TensorFlow, Keras, NumPy, and Matplotlib.

----

-# Program 1A: Single Layer Perceptron for OR Logic Gate Using NumPy
+## Program 1A: Single Layer Perceptron for OR Logic Gate Using NumPy

 ```python
 import numpy as np